spotify/flo/README.md

   @Override
   public Integer process(List<Object> inputs) {
-    // loose all type safety and guess your inputs
+    // lose all type safety and guess your inputs
     // ...
   }
 }